Ukraine’s border villages feel full force of Russian war machine as Putin moots possible ‘sanitary zone’ - KESQ

 The bear, of course, is Russia.

 “We picked her up at the bus stop near the village of Yizdetske.
-Now Grandma is with us in Sumy (city), but she can’t really talk at the moment, she is in a bad way after what she has been through,” Mishchenko told CNN.
+Now Grandma is with us in Sumy (city), but she can’t really talk at the moment, she is in a bad way after what she has been through,” Mishchenko said.

 According to Sumy’s regional governor, Volodymyr Artiukh, up to 90% of Popivka’s buildings have been destroyed, making it among the worst–hit settlements along the border.
 The frequency of attacks since the start of the year is two to three times higher than it was in 2023, Artiukh says, and the types of munitions being used are more destructive.